MrDMurray/astropi/NDVI Plant Health/README.md

 # Nov 2022 Update: PiCamera expired

 The NDVI tutorial at https://projects.raspberrypi.org/en/projects/astropi-ndvi is great but I could not get CV2 to work on the supplied AstroPi kit.
 It throws up an error about rebuilding a library.
+I might be wrong but whatever stuff is on there for the Coral Machine Learning seems to break OpenCV.

 *A regular install of a Raspberry Pi image from https://www.raspberrypi.com/software/ fixes the error*.
 The NDVI tutorial now works great.
 That is except for the extra bit at the end that talks about using PiCamera.
 I did try "Re-enabling the Legacy Camera" but Picamera still wasn't working.
 That's why my files above use PiCamera2.